 - Flow.
 In accordance with [40 CFR Part 122.44(i)(1)(ii)] the volume of effluent discharged from each outfall is needed to assure compliance with permitted effluent limitations.
 If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BODs).
-Effluent limitations have been retained from previous state operating permit, please see the APPLICABLE DESIGNATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination. - Total Suspended Solids (TSS).
-Effluent limitations have been retained from previous state operating permit, please see the APPLICABLE DESIGNATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination.
+Operating permit retains 30 mg/L as a Weekly Average and 20 mg/L as a Monthly Average from the previous permit.
+Please see the CATEGORIZATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination.